AdobeDocs/campaign-web.en/help/v8/landing-pages/get-started-lp.md

 >[!CONTEXTUALHELP]
 >id="acw_homepage_welcome_rn5"
 >title="Landing pages"
 >abstract="Discover the new landing page experience.
-Instantly create, design, and share landing pages to direct your users to online web pages where you can manage, acquisition, subscriptions/unsubscriptions and deny list use cases, based on built-in templates."
+Instantly create, design, and share landing pages to direct your users to online web pages where you can manage acquisition, subscriptions/unsubscriptions and deny list use cases, based on built-in templates."
 >additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/whats-new.html" text="See release notes"